SabreTools/MPF/CHANGELIST.md

 - Split logging code a bit more
 - Split info window code a bit more
 - Clarify build instructions in README (Deterous)
+- Split options window code a bit more

 ### 2.6.6 (2023-10-04)